-In the state educational standards requirement for learning content are included basic cores of educational content bound with education for environment and sustainable development and are formulated knowledge, skills, attitudes and competence, oriented to education for environment and sustainable development, which need to be absorbed by students at the time of completion of the relevant stage or degree.
+In the state educational standards are included basic cores of educational content bound with education for environment and sustainable development and are formulated knowledge, skills, attitudes and competence, oriented to education for environment and sustainable development, which need to be absorbed by students at the time of completion of the relevant stage or degree.
 In the curriculum for various subjects and classes these standards are decomposed in training targets on relevant topics.
-Main focus on education for sustainable development is placed in standards and curricula for in cultural and educational fields "Social Sciences and Civic Education" (in the subjects "mMan and sSociety", "hHistory and cCivilization", "gGeography and eEconomics"), "sScience and eEcology, "(in articles \"mMan and nNature", "bBiology and hHealth, eEducation" and "cChemistry and eEnvironmental pProtection,") in subject cycle "Philosophy", etc., although topics, questions and challenges of sustainable development are explicitly covered in the programs on other subjects, such as foreign language.
+Main focus on education for sustainable development is placed in standards and curricula for man and society, history and civilization, geography and economics, science and ecology, man and nature, biology and health, education and chemistry and environmental protection, in subject cycle "Philosophy", etc., although topics, questions and challenges of sustainable development are explicitly covered in the programmes on other subjects, such as foreign language.